joegriff19/yepoda_analysis/analysis/executive_summary.md

 ---

-*Prepared using DuckDB SQL.
+*Prepared using DuckDB SQL in Jupyter.
 All queries are compatible with PostgreSQL and documented in the `/sql` directory.*